-The BFP converter, shown in Figure 15, takes a group of FP values and converts them into BFP following the process outlined earlier in Figure 4.
+The BFP converter, shown in Figure 14, takes a group of FP values and converts them into BFP following the process outlined earlier in Figure 4.
 The comparator consists of compare and forward (C&F) blocks arranged in a tree structure.
 Each C&F block takes a pair of FP exponents and forwards the larger exponent to the next tree level.
 The largest exponent will be output and used as the shared exponent (Figure 4a).
 Then, a group of subtractors calculate the differences between the shared exponent and each exponent in the group.
-The shift blocks, which are implemented using Barrel shifters [40], perform right shifts on each FP mantissa based on the exponent difference for each value (Figure 4b).
+The shift blocks, which are implemented using Barrel shifters [39], perform right shifts on each FP mantissa based on the exponent difference for each value (Figure 4b).
 Then, to perform stochastic rounding (Figure 4c), a group of 8-bit random binary streams produced by the linear feedback shift register (LFSR) are summed with the mantissas.
-Empirically, we find that 8 bits provides sufficiently precise randomness for stochastic rounding.
 Finally, the low-order bits of the BFP mantissas are truncated (Figure 4d).
 The BFP exponents and BFP mantissas will also be delivered to the improvement computation block which computes the relative improvement as defined in Equation 2.

-Fig. 14.
-Variable precision fMAC operations.
+Fig. 13: Variable precision fMAC operations.